 CHW Project

-The teaching approach is a cascade approach.
-Master Trainers from the Department of Health, will be trained and supported by project funded FPD Master Trainers and mentors during the lifespan of the project.
-This initiative will provide much needed support to the Department of Health in the various districts to ensure successful implementation of the Community Healthcare Programme, an essential building block in the primary care package.
-FPD and I-TECH will take responsibility for quality assurance and will conduct formative and summative assessments and evaluations to ensure that the integrated learning approach is effectively implemented.
-All trained CHWs will have to complete a skills assessment.
-The project has started in October 2018 and will be concluded after 12 months.
+The teaching approach took a cascade approach.
+Master Trainers from the Department of Health, were trained and supported by project funded FPD Master Trainers and mentors during the lifespan of the project.
+This initiative provided much needed support to the Department of Health in the various districts to ensure successful implementation of the Community Healthcare Programme, an essential building block in the primary care package.